thavaahariharangit/go_checksum_mismatch/README.md

 }
 ```

-lfs object uploaded to the same repo
+## How to create the lfs enabled repo
 ```
 $ git lfs track "*.zip"
 Tracking "*.zip"